 Woodhaven Police Department

-The Woodhaven Police Department shall create and maintain a safe, friendly environment conducive to business and family life, through the delivery of superior police service and community involvement.
+The Woodhaven Police Department shall establish and maintain a safe, friendly environment conducive to business and family life, through the delivery of superior police service and community involvement.

 About Woodhaven PD

 Although Woodhaven is one of the youngest cities Downriver, its Police Department is easily one of the most sophisticated in the region.
 And for good reason: Rapid growth has meant a rapid expansion of services.
+In the past 4 years we have added additional officers to the force.
 The services provided have gone well beyond traffic control and crime investigation.
 The department has progressed from a traditional, re-active, police force, to a pro-active force (community policing) with the institution of several enhanced programs.